WojciechMatuszewski/programming-notes/web/react/epic-web-dev-v2.md

   When using ESM in the browser, we can load modules in many different ways.

-  1. Using an URL.
+  1. Using a URL.
 For example `https://example.com/shape.js`.
   2. Using relative path syntax.
 For example `./modules/shapes/square.js`.

   Instead, we can leverage the [`importmap`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/script/type/importmap) feature.
 The `importmap` allows us to define what "type" of imports maps to what type of identifier.
 This introduces consistency in the codebase and creates a central place for us to manage dependencies – akin to `package.json`.